AshwinR1402/Demo/README.md

 My mother is a housewife.
 I have an elder brother.His name is Sudharshan.
 He is a student of III BSc.Cs in Kongunadu Arts & Science College,VellakenarPirivu.

+My role model is no one,because i want to be myself.Somethings may be learned by/for/from someone.
+I am a person who think HARDWORK is one of the main key that should be learnt from our role model.
+I want to learn something new that will be useful for my life.